apollinelbcr/team_1-soen341projectW2024/README.md

 #### Clients/Renters

 This application implements different services for users and renters.
-The user can be a business or just a regular person looking to rent a vehicle(s):
+The user can be a business or just a regular person looking to rent a user(s):

 * Sign-up page
   ![Status][s-todo]